mlk/aoc/CardPuter/README.md

 ### What am I using

 * The onboard editor with [MicroHydra](https://github.com/echo-lalia/Cardputer-MicroHydra).
+MicroHydra has made API changes.
+I do not plan on going back and fixing old solutions.